Azure-Samples/open-liberty-on-aro/guides/howto-integrate-aad-ldap.md

 In previous guide, a Java application, which is running inside Open Liberty/WebSphere Liberty runtime, is deployed to an ARO 4 cluster.
 If you have not done these steps, start with [Deploy a Java application with Open Liberty/WebSphere Liberty on an Azure Red Hat OpenShift 4 cluster](howto-deploy-java-liberty-app.md) and return here to continue.

-### Set up Azure Active Directory
+### Set up Microsoft Entra

-You've already set up an Azure Active Directory in the [previous guide](howto-deploy-java-liberty-app.md#set-up-azure-active-directory), complete the section [Azure Active Directory configuration](https://docs.microsoft.com/azure/developer/java/migration/migrate-weblogic-with-aad-ldap#azure-active-directory-configuration) to configure secure LDAP for an Azure AD DS managed domain.
+You've already set up Microsoft Entra in the [previous guide](howto-deploy-java-liberty-app.md#set-up-azure-active-directory), complete the section [Microsoft Entra configuration](https://docs.microsoft.com/azure/developer/java/migration/migrate-weblogic-with-aad-ldap#azure-active-directory-configuration) to configure secure LDAP for an Azure AD DS managed domain.

 ### Trust singer certificate of the LDAP server